 7-III.3.1.4 Access to AMS(R)S spectrum

 WRC-97 agreed to convert all spectrum in the bands 1 525–1 559 MHz and 1 626.5–1 660.5 MHz into an allocation to the mobile-satellite service.
 These bands are now available, primarily on a first-come, first-served basis, to all space system providers and service operators, and with services available to all mobile users, land, sea or air, as commercially practicable.
 The sub-bands 1 545– 1 555 MHz and 1 646.5–1 656.5 MHz were originally allocated to the AMS(R)S on an exclusive basis and were the key elements of the CNS/ATM system in relation to the implementation of long-distance communications for voice and data.
 The strong reservations of international civil aviation were not sufficient to stop this conversion process for the AMS(R)S allocations at 1 545–1 555 MHz and 1 646.5–1 656.5 MHz, and a new Footnote 5.357A was agreed which was intended to preserve a measure of assurance that sufficient frequencies for AMS(R)S needs would be available, as well as the requirement for a dynamic priority for ATC messages in a common system.
 In addition, Resolution 218 (WRC-97) requested ITU-R to study the feasibility of prioritization, real-time pre-emptive access and, if necessary, the interoperability between the mobile services.
 A report was made to WRC-2000.
-Responding to strong aviation pressures, WRC-2000 amended Footnote 5.357A with a link to Resolution 222 to provide better assurance that the expanding needs of the AMS(R)S will be met in the future, if necessary by the release of frequencies from other mobile-satellite services.
+Responding to strong aviation pressures, WRC-2000 amended Footnote 5.357A with a link to Resolution 222 to provide better assurance that the expanding needs of the AMS(R)S will be met in the future, if necessary by the release of frequencies from other mobile-satellite services. [need to update text]

 This situation of generic allocations to the mobile-satellite services could have profound adverse effects on the provision and operation of satellite communications for ATC purposes in the years ahead.
 Apart from the practicability of non-aeronautical satellite systems to give priority to ATC satellite communications in a multi-user service, it is by no means certain whether aviation’s growing needs for interference-free communications satisfying the integrity, reliability and availability requirements developed by the ACP and incorporated in Annex 10 can be met in the long term.
 Controlled evaluations and operational trials, with the results discussed in both ICAO and ITU-R, are necessary prerequisites to providing the short-term guarantees that are necessary.
 The aspect of long-term availability of sufficient frequencies is a more difficult question, which will call for new and corroborated estimates of future demand for ATC and AOC and an assessment of the available spectrum, taking into account the predicted total mobile-satellite situation at some point in the future.
 Aeronautical public correspondence (AAC and APC) would have access to the full mobile-satellite allocation available.